HarikrishnaPanneerselvam/RedBus-Project/README.md

 # RedBus-Project
 Scrape the Redbus website using Selenium, store the data in a MySQL database, and display it using Streamlit.

-Install Dependencies:

-Use the following command to install the packages specified in requirements.txt:

-pip install -r requirements.txt

-Run The Code:

 Streamlit run project.py
 ![22](https://github.com/user-attachments/assets/f4417168-11f3-49d3-b843-0c4c81ef85bd)